Frequently Asked Questions

 2. Technical Requirements:

-Security is paramount when implementing the WhatsApp Cloud API.
-You should implement these security measures before sending your first message.
-This proactive approach minimizes vulnerabilities and protects your system from potential threats.
+Implement security measures before sending your first message.
+This proactive approach minimizes vulnerabilities and protects your WhatsApp Business integration from threats.

 1. Initial Configuration:

-The following JSON snippet illustrates a basic security configuration:
+The following JSON snippet illustrates basic security configuration:

 2. Authentication Best Practices: